5 ways to drive revenue for your student-let landlords

 Renovate to offer quality

-Students frequently look for purpose-built housing, as this caters to their specific requirements.
+Students frequently look for purpose-built housing, as it caters to their specific requirements.
 Buy-to-let landlords should consider different ways to keep up, and renovating is one of them.
-You landlords shouldn't spend too much or it will affect their yield - but you want to make sure the property's marketable too.
+Landlords should balance essential renovations with cosmetic improvements - keeping an eye on their yield to ensure the property is marketable.

 Have an in-depth inventory